What is Governmental Aggregation

 Yes.
-The county has secured the same natural gas supply rate, terms and conditions for eligible customers who wish to join its Governmental Aggregation Program after the initial enrollment period.
-This includes customers who move into the county, customers who were with another supplier and wish to switch into the program, or customers who initially opted-out and want to join at a later date.
+The city has secured the same natural gas supply rate, terms and conditions for eligible customers who wish to join its Governmental Aggregation Program after the initial enrollment period.
+This includes customers who move into the City of Marion, customers who were with another supplier and wish to switch into the program, or customers who initially opted-out and want to join at a later date.

 What if I'm with another supplier and want to join the aggregation program?